 Work with a trusted septic tank pumping company.

 If you live in a home that has a septic tank, it’s a good idea to have the number of a trusted septic tank pumping company on hand.
 These companies can provide you with inspection, maintenance, and pumping services that will keep your tank working perfectly.
 If you do run into any issues with your septic tank, you’ll know exactly who to trust.
 B&B Pumping is located in Azle and we’d love to be your trusted septic tank company.
-Give us a call or contact us through our website to schedule an annual inspection for your tank or a routine pumping service today!
+We also work on septic tanks throughout Fort Worth, Decatur, Azle, Haslet, and Weatherford.
+Feel free to take a look at our service area and give us a call to schedule an appointment.